brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 | Vanilla | 4-core | 4GB  | DirectX 11 compatible | 1.19+             |
 | Premium | 6-core | 8GB  | RTX 2070              | 1.19+             |
 | Extreme | 6-core | 16GB | RTX 3070              | 1.19+             |

+Note, these are just rough estimates and your experience may vary.
+Additionally, some graphics cards (such as those from AMD), may have issues with certain shaders or texture packs.
 /?

 ?[Is Brickcraft playable on Bedrock Edition?]